DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/ListKR.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* ListKR List Unavailable To Download.
+Sun Feb  4 21:07:33 MST 2024
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * ListKR List Was An Empty File After Download.
+Sun Feb  4 21:07:34 MST 2024
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
-Sun Feb  4 20:40:41 MST 2024
+* ListKR List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Sun Feb  4 21:07:34 MST 2024